barryclark/jekyll-now/_posts/2019-12-26-Introductory-Post.md

 ---
 layout: post
-title: P1
+title: Introductory Post
 ---

-Hello and wëlcum to my blog.
+Hello and welcome to my blog.

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).